MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 There are two main approaches to generating the test payload (SQL statement samples):

 - Observe/record the SQL traffic occurring in your current database, then generate SQL samples based on those observations.
-For details on how to record query traffic by leveraging a combination of audit logs and slow query logging in Azure Database for MySQL flexible server.
+For details on how to record query traffic by using a combination of audit logs and slow query logging in Azure Database for MySQL flexible server.
 - Use actual query logs as the payload.
 Third party tools such as “Percona Playback” can generate multi-threaded workloads based on MySQL Slow Query Logs.

 If you decide to generate SQL sample manually, be sure that the sample contains:

 - **A large enough number of unique statements**.

     Example: if you determine that the production workload uses 15 main types of statements, it isn't enough for the sample to contain a total of 15 statements (one per type).
-For such a small sample, the database would easily cache the required data in memory, making the benchmark non-representative.
+For such a small sample, the database would easily cache the required data in memory, making the benchmark nonrepresentative.
 Instead, provide a large query sample for each statement type and the use the following additional recommendations.

 - **Statements of different types in the right proportions.**

-    Example: if you determine that your production workload uses 12 types of statements, it is likely that some types of statements appear more often than others.
+    Example: if you determine that your production workload uses 12 types of statements, it's likely that some types of statements appear more often than others.
 Your sample should reflect these proportions: if query A appears 10 times more often than query B in production workload, it should also appear 10 times more often in your sample.

 - **Query parameters that are realistically randomized.**

     If you followed earlier recommendations and your query sample contains groups of queries of the same type/syntax, parameters of such queries should be randomized.
-If the sample contains one million queries of the same type and they're all identical (including parameters in WHERE conditions), the required data will easily be cached in database memory, making the benchmark non-representative.
+If the sample contains one million queries of the same type and they're all identical (including parameters in WHERE conditions), the required data will easily be cached in database memory, making the benchmark nonrepresentative.

 - **A statement execution order that is realistically randomized.**

     If you follow the previous recommendations and your test payload contains many queries of different types, you should execute these queries in a realistic order.
-For example, the sample may contain 10 million SELECTs and 1 million UPDATES.
-In such a case, executing all SELECTs before all UPDATEs may not be the best choice as this is likely not how your application executes queries in real world.
+For example, the sample might contain 10 million SELECTs and 1 million UPDATES.
+In such a case, executing all SELECTs before all UPDATEs might not be the best choice as this is likely not how your application executes queries in real world.
 More likely, the application interleaves SELECTs and UPDATEs and your test should try to simulate that.

 When the query sample is ready, run it against the server by using a command line MySQL client or a tool such as mysqlslapv.